 Once the analysis is complete, you will be notified, and you will be able to access your personal results report in your My cerascreen online account.

-What does the Milk and Egg Allergy Test tell me?
+What does the Dairy and Egg Allergy Test tell me?

 An allergy test will tell you if you are sensitised to chicken egg white or cow’s milk and how severe it is.
 Sensitisation means that your immune system produces more IgE antibodies against the allergens in the food.